-SECTION 09 9113 EXTERIOR PAINTING
+SECTION 099113 EXTERIOR PAINTING

-A. Section includes surface preparation and the application of paint systems on exterior substrates.
-See basis of design.
+- A. Section includes surface preparation and the application of paint systems on the following exterior substrates: - 1.
+Galvanized metal.

 - A. Product Data: For each type of product.
-Include preparation requirements and application instructions. - Samples for Verification: For each type of paint system and each color and gloss of topcoat.
-B. - Submit Samples on rigid backing, 8 inches (200 mm) square.
-1. - Step coats on Samples to show each coat required for system.
-2. - 3.
-Label each coat of each Sample. - Label each Sample for location and application area.
-4.
+Include preparation requirements and application instructions. - B. Samples for Verification: For each type of paint system and each color and gloss of topcoat. - 1.
+Submit Samples on rigid backing, 8 inches (200 mm) square. - 2.
+Step coats on Samples to show each coat required for system. - 3.
+Label each coat of each Sample. - 4.
+Label each Sample for location and application area.

-- A. Store materials not in use in tightly covered containers in well-ventilated areas with ambient temperatures continuously maintained at not less than 45 deg F. - 1.
+- A. Store materials not in use in tightly covered containers in well-ventilated areas with ambient temperatures continuously maintained at not less than 45 deg F (7 deg C). - 1.
 Maintain containers in clean condition, free of foreign materials and residue. - 2.
 Remove rags and waste from storage areas daily.

-- A. Apply paints only when temperature of surfaces to be painted and ambient air temperatures are between 50 and 95 deg F. - Do not apply paints in snow, rain, fog, or mist; when relative humidity exceeds 85 percent; at Β. temperatures less than 5 deg F above the dew point; or to damp or wet surfaces.
+- A. Apply paints only when temperature of surfaces to be painted and ambient air temperatures are between 50 and 95 deg F (10 and 35 deg C). - B. Do not apply paints in snow, rain, fog, or mist; when relative humidity exceeds 85 percent; at temperatures less than 5 deg F (3 deg C) above the dew point; or to damp or wet surfaces.